tingzhouu/react-classes/README.md

 ## Getting Started

-You can click on the link (https://tingzhouu.github.io/seasons-react-classes).
+For an online version, you can click on the link (https://tingzhouu.github.io/seasons-react-classes).

-In the project directory, you can run:
+For an offline version, in the project directory, you can run:

 ### `npm start`